Mitigating Temporal Misalignment by Discarding Outdated Facts: Calibrating QA under Temporal Misalignment

-We begin by assuming access to some existing base calibration system, $c(q, a) \in [0, 1]$ that has the same training date as the QA system its calibrating.
-We then use fact duration to generate our misalignment-aware confidence score $c_m$ through simple post-hoc augmentation, scaling \textbf{down} the existing confidence score by a discount factor based on the degree of misalignment and the predicted fact duration.
-We compute this factor differently for each of our fact duration systems. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Classification:} Here, the output is a probability distribution over our different duration classes ($p(d | q, a)$).
-We set the discount factor to be the CDF of this distribution evaluated at $m$: . \item \textbf{Regression:} Here, the output is a single predicted duration $d$.
-We set the discount factor to the binary value indicating whether or not the misalignment period has exceeded the predicted duration:\footnote{We also experiment with using our classification-based system's predicted class or the expected duration as the duration for adjusting confidence, but find that both methods underperform compared to using the system's CDF.
-We include these results in Appendix~\ref{app:full_results}.} \end{itemize}
+Here, we return our motivating use-case of using fact duration prediction to calibrate open-retrieval QA systems under temporal misalignment.
+We assume an access to base calibration system, $c(q, a) \in [0, 1]$ that has the same training date as the QA system its calibrating.
+We then use fact duration to generate \textbf{misalignment-aware confidence score $c_m$} through simple post-hoc augmentation, scaling \textbf{down} the original confidence score by a discount factor based on the degree of misalignment and the predicted fact duration.
+We compute this factor differently for each of our fact duration systems. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Classification:} Here, the system's output is a probability distribution over different duration classes, $p(d | q, a)$.
+We set the discount factor to be the CDF of this distribution evaluated at $m$:\footnote{We experiment with using our classification-based system's predicted class or the expected duration as the duration for adjusting confidence, but both methods underperform compared to using the system's CDF.
+We include these results in Appendix~\ref{app:full_results}.} \\ $c_m = c(q, a) \sum_{d \geq m} P(d | q , a)$. \item \textbf{Regression:} Here, the output is a single predicted duration $d$.
+We set the discount factor to the binary value indicating whether or not the misalignment period has exceeded the predicted duration: $c_m = c(q, a) \mathbbm{1}\{d > m\}$ \end{itemize}

+As classification systems predict a distribution over fact durations, we are able to use the CDF of this distribution to make granular adjustments to confidence over time.
+In contrast, our regression systems predict a single value for fact duration, and confidence adjustments over time are abrupt, leaving confidence unchanged or setting it to zero.